Gurianov scores on penalty shot, Stars beat Canadiens 4-1

 Montreal had the first six shots on goal, but Dallas came back for a 14-13 advantage in the first period.
 The Stars killed off all three of their penalties, two by Radulov.

-Montreal finished 0 for 5 on the power play.
-The Canadiens are 1 for 15 in their last five games.
+Montreal finished 0 for 5 on the power play and is 1 for 15 in its last five games.

+Canadiens coach Claude Julien did not blame special teams for the loss.

+“That’s the easy explanation,” he said.
+“There was no fight in the dog.
+We lost a lot of battles.

+“Our game is based on our speed, our execution, how fast we play.
+We didn’t even get close to that.”

 In the second period, Price made the most difficult saves.
 He stopped close-in shots by Blake Comeau and Seguin early on, then withstood a barrage of five shots in 13 seconds by Gurianov and Joe Pavelski with 3½ minutes remaining.
+Gurianov had a game-high seven shots on goal.

-The Canadiens’ best chance came on the only power play of the period, when Bishop made a glove save of Jonathan Drouin’s wrist shot from the left circle.
+The Canadiens’ best chance in the second came on the only power play of the period, when Bishop made a glove save of Jonathan Drouin’s wrist shot from the left circle.

 Bishop was removed from his previous start Tuesday after allowing two goals in the first period.